Top 12 Venture Capital Firms in Boston

 10. Glasswing Ventures

-Glasswing Ventures is an early-stage venture capital firm that invests in startups applying artificial intelligence and frontier technology.
-Their primary focus is on companies building solutions for the enterprise and cybersecurity markets.
+Glasswing Ventures is an early-stage venture firm that backs companies using AI and other advanced technologies.
+Their focus is on startups building solutions for the enterprise and cybersecurity sectors.

 You can refer to their website here.